GET.invest Contributes to Mini-grid Training in Mozambique

 More than 40 participants from the provincial delegations of the Ministry of Mineral Resources and Energy (MIREME), Fundo de Energia (FUNAE), as well as Maputo-based representatives of MIREME, FUNAE, Electricidade de Moçambique (EDM) and energy regulator ARENE took part in the training.
 It stimulated a debate on a number of key electrification issues, including the limits of government funding for rural electrification, and the importance to leverage finance, management and implementation capacity from the private sector.
 Another important subject that was dealt with was how dynamic demand from rural households and enterprises that are connected to the network can be managed over time, which is often a constraint to the viability of investments by the private sector.

-Learn more about Mozambique’s energy sector on GET.invest’s dedicated country page.
+Learn more about Mozambique’s energy sector in the GET.invest Mozambique country brief.